Andrée Melly: Career

 During the filming of The Brides of Dracula, she invited her older brother George Melly, who was writing the cartoon strip Flook (drawn by Trog) in The Daily Mail, to come to the film set to capture the filming of her climbing out of a coffin dressed as a vampire.
 George satirised his visit in his comic strip by having the character Flook visit a horror film studio that was employing his sister, who was playing a witch.
 The episode subsequently reappeared as a chapter on "My Little Sister" in George's fictional autobiography, I, Flook (1962), in which Andrée's character, Lucretia, is described as having "long ratty hair and not too clean", and "baleful malevolence" in her eyes.

 When Oscar Martinez interviewed Melly and her husband, the actor Oscar Quitak, he called the interview "The Vampire Woman and the Hunchback" because Quitak had played a hunchback in another Hammer horror film, The Revenge of Frankenstein.

 Melly played Tony Hancock's girlfriend in two series of the Hancock's Half Hour (1955–1956) radio series replacing Moira Lister.
+Although Melly's character was referred to under her real life name, she played the role with a French accent.
 With the death of Bill Kerr in 2014, Melly was the last surviving regular cast member of Hancock's Half Hour.
 From 1967 to 1976, she was a regular panellist in the BBC radio comedy Just a Minute.
 Along with Sheila Hancock, she was one of the most regular female contestants, appearing in fifty-four episodes between 1967 and 1976.
 In 1972, she chaired an episode.
 She was the first panellist to win points for talking for the prescribed 60 seconds without hesitation, repetition or deviation.
 She also appeared in several episodes of The Benny Hill Show.

 Personal life

-One of her two brothers, George Melly, was a jazz singer.
+One of her two brothers was the jazz singer George Melly.
 She latterly lived in Ibiza with her husband.
 The marriage produced two children.

 Melly died on 31 January 2020 at the age of 87.
 Her husband survived her, dying on 31 December 2023.